ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 So far we have executed verbs on arrays one after the other in the sequence they appear from right to left.

-For example, `-%: 4` will produce `-2`, as both the verbs `-` (negative) and `%:` (square root) operate in turn on their input, equivalent to the expression $-\sqrt{4}$.
+For example, `-%: 4` will produce $-2$, as both the verbs `-` (negative) and `%:` (square root) operate in turn on their input, equivalent to the expression $-\sqrt{4}$.

-J allows multiple verbs grouped with parentheses to be composed using [trains](https://www.jsoftware.com/help/learning/09.htm): $(v_1 v_2 \...)$.
+J allows multiple verbs grouped with parentheses to be composed using [trains](https://www.jsoftware.com/help/learning/09.htm).
 A train consisting of two verbs is called a hook.
 This is an interesting form of function composition that allows a single input to be operated on separately by two different functions to produce a new result.

-Here's another approximation of $\pi$, due to Ramanujan:
+To motivate hooks, here's another approximation of $\pi$, due to Ramanujan:

 $$ \frac{9}{5} + \sqrt{\frac{9}{5}} \approx \pi $$